kcnorton/Basic-Java-Programming/README.md

 # Java-Programming-Solving-Problems-With-Software

-This repository holds the work I completed as part of the Coursera online course Java Programming: Solving Problems with Software.
+This repository holds the work I completed for Java Programming: Solving Problems with Software.

-### Assignments include:
+### Projects include:

 1. Calculating the perimeter of a shape